Brazil Risk Report

 Other health risks

-The Zika virus is currently of the most concern when visiting Brazil.
+There is currently a moderate risk of Zika virus transmission when visiting Brazil.
+However, pregnant women should postpone non-essential travels until they’ve given birth.
 There is no vaccine or medicine to cure the virus so great care and caution must be taken including measures such as using a mosquito net at night time and frequently applying insect repellent.
 You can find more information on the Zika virus and how to prevent mosquito bites here: Zika virus facts

 It is advised that all visitors to Brazil take precautions against Malaria such as the use of Malaria mosquito nets and anti-Malaria medications.
 The viral illness Dengue Fever is an issue in Brazil.
 Similar to the Zika virus, the disease is transmitted through mosquito bites and at present there is no vaccine.
 More information on Dengue fever can be found here: Dengue Fever facts